peterleng/spring/README.md

 ## Elasticsearch Client Facade

 Finally, when you'll need it, you can access Elasticsearch's native client in Laravel fashion using a Facade.
-For this step to work, you'll need to add an alias in `app/config/app.php` in the aliases array: `'Elastic' => 'PeterLeng\SpringSearch\Facades\Elastic'`.
+For this step to work, you'll need to add an alias in `app/config/app.php` in the aliases array: `'Elastic' => SpringSearch\Facades\Elastic::class`.

 ```php
 Elastic::index();